(101) Weaving 101: Weave a Twills Scarf

 This class includes getting to know a loom, how to prepare/dress a loom, understanding the terminology and weaving a twill sample scarf on your own loom.
 There will also be lots of tips and tricks shared.
 The materials used will be 5/2 cotton from a Lunatic Fringe spectrum of your choice–so many colors.

-This workshop is one I have held many times in my studio with new students.
+This workshop allows freedom for each student to explore the potential of a loom, learn the language of weaving, and have fun in the process.
+It is one I have held many times in my studio with new students.
 The smiles always make my heart sing as students put on that finished scarf at the end of the final day.
-Weaving is a new language too so many.

 Maximum Class Size:

-$20 covers comprehensive notebook, small tools, misc yarn, making tape, paper for winding on, a couple of warping boards, bobbin winders, shuttles, projector and laptop lecture.
+$20 covers comprehensive notebook, small tools, misc. yarn, masking tape, paper for winding on, a couple of warping boards, bobbin winders, shuttles, projector and laptop lecture.
 Lots of laughter.

 - Yarn set from Lunatic Fringe Yarns

 - 4 shaft loom (Rentals available from Red Stone Glen Fiber Arts Center, contact Sara Bixler at email@example.com.)